 Did you know that you’re supposed to drink between half an ounce and one ounce of water for each pound of your body weight each day?
 Drinking enough water means that you’ll avoid dehydration, and this in turn allows you to avoid problems like muscle cramps, headaches, and overall fatigue.
 Water is always the healthiest option, so try to keep plenty of water close at hand as you move throughout your day.
 You’ll notice that you feel less pain and increased energy.
 The bonus is that it can help keep your appetite under control, which may in turn help you avoid gaining extra weight!

 Physical therapy is a great way to recovery from injury or illness to feel your very best.
 Use the tips above to supplement your custom physical therapy program for optimal success.
-Call Anatomix Physical Therapy in Hammond & Mandeville, LA to see how we can help you escape pain for good.
+Contact Anatomix Physical Therapy in Hammond & Mandeville, LA to see how we can help you escape pain for good.